tetrontt6-collab/SimpleShips-/README.md

 Most importantly, a large portion of the groundwork is already done, so you wouldn't be starting from scratch.

-If you're interested, I can send the full source code along with all the modifications I've already made.

 Thank you again for offering your time and helping the community!
 ㅤ